Ant-f/WorkingFilesList/README.md

 # Working Files List

-Copyright © 2016 - 2019 Anthony Fung and The Working Files List Project
+Copyright © 2016 - 2020 Anthony Fung and The Working Files List Project
 contributors

-Working Files List is a Visual Studio 2015/2017 extension.
+Working Files List is a Visual Studio 2015/2017/2019 extension.
 It adds a tool window that shows a vertically stacked list of documents that have been opened in the editor, with the ability to group and sort entries.

 ## Installation

-After building the project (using the Release build configuration as appropriate), navigate to the output directory and launch `WorkingFilesList.vsix` to add the extension to Visual Studio.
+Pre-built binaries can be downloaded from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Ant-f.WorkingFilesList);

-Alternatively, you can download a copy from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Ant-f.WorkingFilesList);
+from within Visual Studio by searching for `working files list` in [**Tools**] -> [**Extensions and Updates**]; or the [releases](https://github.com/Ant-f/WorkingFilesList/releases) page.

-or from within Visual Studio by searching for `working files list` in [**Tools**] -> [**Extensions and Updates**]
+If you prefer to generate your own binary, you can do so by building the project (using the Release build configuration as appropriate).
+Navigate to the output directory and launch `WorkingFilesList.vsix` to add the extension to Visual Studio.

-Within Visual Studio, select [**View**] -> [**Other Windows**] -> [**Working Files List**] on the menu bar.
+Once installed, select [**View**] -> [**Other Windows**] -> [**Working Files List**] on the menu bar from within Visual Studio.

 ## Resources